Ezrnest/Ancono/README.md

 Various number models are defined in Ancono, such as fraction, complex and expression.
 Generally, you can get the corresponding calculator by calling the static method `getCalculator()`.

+If user want to use an external number model, simply implement the `MathCalculator` interface and pass the instance of the calculator when needed.
+Then, it can be used just as other number models.

 ### Math Calculator